 Orchard Dog Farms

-After wanting to grow a garden and realizing that it was going to be a lot of work for one person to maintain it each year Teri decided that there had to be an easier way to produce vegetables.
-Teri loves salads and found a way that was both easy on her back and produced a higher yield: container farming.
-Teri was doing some research online and stumbled across a man out of Twin Lakes who was selling a Freight Farm.
+After really wanting to grow a garden Teri realized that it was going to be a lot of work for just one person to maintain each year but she was determined to find an easier way to produce vegetables.
+Taking her love for salads in account she found a way that was both easy on her back and produced a higher yield: container farming.
+While doing some research online Teri stumbled across a man out of Twin Lakes who was selling a Freight Farm.
 Freight Farms is the leading manufacturer of hydroponic container farming empowering anyone to grow food for their community.
 Freight Farms allows Teri to grow locally and all year long without additional heating.

 In June 2018 the Freight Farm container arrived at Orchard Dog Farms.
 By September 28th 2018 Teri had her first harvest.
 Freight Farms use 90% less water than soil farms and while most lettuce grown outside averages about 3.5 gallons of water Teri’s lettuces only require 0.1 gallon.
 The container can produce 100lbs of lettuce per week or 2-4 tons per year.
 This is equivalent to 2 acres of land in a very compact space.
 Not only do containers use less water but they produce significantly less waste as well.
 Because of their design, hydroponic containers recycle the extra water back into the main tanks.
 There is also no harmful herbicides or pesticides used on the plants.